 It seems that not all town folk were pleased with the establishment’s innovative two-fold use—a fire swept through the Red Dog on Good Friday of 1964, and a few days later, on Easter Sunday, the Golden Stallion was completely destroyed by another.
 Some locals speculated that the mysterious fires had resulted from arson.

 Pioneertown’s original buildings still in existence are are owned or occupied by private tenants, including several retail shops selling hand-crafted ceramics, custom western saddlery and hand-tooled leather goods.
 The Mane Street Stampede Wild West Show staged its old west weekend reenactments for years in downtown Pioneertown but now performs bi-monthly at a private property nearby.

 The adobe façade of the much-lauded Pappy & Harriet’s Pioneertown Palace was built originally as a movie set.
 A hand painted sign above the door emblazoned “The Cantina” appeared in numerous films during the 1950s.
 In 1972, Francis Aleba and her husband John purchased the building and opened a raucous bar that served beer and burritos to outlaw bikers and locals through most of the 1970s.

 Ten years later, Francis’ daughter Harriet and her husband Claude “Pappy” Allen would gain ownership.
 The couple continued to serve hearty Tex-Mex meals not only to bikers but also to a diverse mix of locals, off-duty Marines, cowboys and anyone who happened to make their way up the winding five-mile stretch of Hayden’s dynamited road.
 After attending to her culinary duties in the kitchen, Harriet would take the stage to serenade the crowd with a melding of country, rock and blues standards.
-Harriet’s talented granddaughter, Kristina Quigley, began performing on stage at age 15, often alongside her grandmother.
+Harriet’s talented granddaughter, Kristina Quigley, began performing on stage at age fifteen, often alongside her grandmother.